 The Coronavirus Aid, Relief, and Economic Security (CARES) Act creates a new Paycheck Protection Program administered by the US Small Business Administration (SBA).
 The program is designed to provide small employers, including nonprofits and churches, with immediate access to cash to allow them to survive the disruption caused by the COVID-19 pandemic.
 More details about the program can be found here, but keep in mind the significant opportunity this program presents in the midst of the economic uncertainty caused by the outbreak.
-Participating employers initially receive loans administered over an eight-week period; when that period concludes, the loans convert into grants if certain criteria are met.
+Participating employers initially receive loans administered over a 24-week period; when that period concludes, the loans convert into grants if certain criteria are met.

 The application form is now available from the US Department of Treasury.
 This article explains how church leaders can navigate the unfolding application process for the program.
 Churches and nonprofits with fewer than 500 employees will want to work quickly with a SBA-approved lender to submit their applications.